christn2001/DH110-22F/README.md

 https://sustainableconsumption.usdn.org/

 The Sustainable Consumption toolkit provides information and strategies for how to live sustainably from an individual level all the way to a community level.
 It provides strategies for multiple different categories, such as Food, Housing, Climate, Consumer Goods, Business, and Community Purchases

+I think the website does a good job of being straightforward in terms of users finding the information they need.
+Every category for types of sustainability is listed in the home screen where users can quickly find the category of sustainable consumption strategies that applies most to them